winhowes/AuthTranslator/README.md

 - **Pluggable Authentication**: Supports "basic", "token", `hmac_signature`, `jwt`, `mtls`, `url_path`, `github_signature` and `slack_signature` authentication types for both incoming and outgoing requests including Google OIDC with room for extension.
 - **Extensible Plugins**: Add new auth, secret and integration plugins to cover different systems.
 - **Rate Limiting**: Limits the number of requests per caller and per host within a rolling window (default `1m` but configurable per integration via `rate_limit_window`).
 A value of `0` disables limiting.
 - **Redis Support**: Provide `-redis-addr` as a Redis URL (e.g. `redis://host:6379` or `rediss://:password@host:6379`) to use Redis for rate limit counters instead of in-memory tracking.
 Use the `rediss` scheme to enable TLS.
 Include the password in the URL (`:password@`) to authenticate with Redis; the username portion is ignored.
+Certificate verification is skipped unless a CA file is supplied with `-redis-ca`.
 If Redis is unavailable the limiter falls back to memory and logs an error.
 - **Request Body Limit**: The maximum buffered request body can be adjusted with `-max_body_size` (default 10MB).
 Set the flag to `0` to disable the limit entirely.
 - **Allowlist**: Integrations can restrict specific callers to particular paths, methods and required parameters.
 - **Configuration Driven**: Behavior is controlled via a YAML configuration file.